-MOA 150 Math Applications in Health Care (1-0)
+MOA 150 Math Applications in Health Care (1-0) 1 cr.
 Develops skill necessary to calculate medication dosages and solutions using the metric system.
 A basic math ability, including decimals, fractions and percentages, is necessary to be successful in this course.

-MOA 195 Principles of Health Insurance Billing (2-2) 3
+MOA 195 Principles of Health Insurance Billing (2-2) 3 crs.
 Explores and compares major types of health insurance contracts and describes benefits and limitations.
 Provides practice in processing insurance claim forms (CMS-1500).
 Current Procedural Terminology (CPT) and International Classification of Disease (ICD) coding techniques are introduced.
 Emphasis is on insurance rules and regulations including Medicare and Medicaid, claim submission, reimbursement and collections.
+Prerequisite: BIO 135 and HSC 112 with grades of C or better.